gwisk/gradguide/README.md

 The Question of GPA
 ===================

-I need to dispel this from the outset.
+I need to dispel this right from the outset.
 I've had a lot of people ask me if they can get into grad school with anything other than a 4.0.
-I want to say that when it comes to reading your application, GPA is far from the most important thing in your application.
+Or they'll ask, hey is a 3.8 good enough?
+I used to be an undergrad too, I know what it's like: you aim for the best GPA and you focus on that, perhaps an inordinate amount.
+But with the benefit of a year of retrospect and from having learned about the process, I want to say that when it comes to reading your application, GPA is far from the most important thing in your application.
 Grad schools care first and foremost about your ability to be a capable researcher.
 GPA does not